hmcts/reply-urls-operator/README.md

       envVarClientSecret: TESTING_AZURE_CLIENT_SECRET
      ```

-   There is a sample ReplyURLSync config in `config/samples/reply-url-sync-example.yaml` which can be update if needs be.
+   There is a sample ReplyURLSync config in `config/samples/reply-url-sync-example.yaml` which can be updated if needs be.

    Example yaml file configuration for the ReplyURLSync: